Struct

 Struct class

 A Struct object defines a new atomic data type.
-A struct appears on a diagram with a shape that resembles a function shape, but with flat midsections on both the left and right.
+It appears on a diagram with a shape that resembles a function, but with flat midsections on both the left and right.

-Note that a Struct is an Object, an instance of a struct is a Value.
+A Struct is an Object.
+An instance of a struct is a Value.

-A Struct can also be used to enforce a distinction that does not exist in Analytica, but might exist in another platform or service that you are integrating with.
+• To enforce a distinction that does not exist in Analytica, but is used in another platform or service that you are integrating with.

 Defining a Struct

-Like a User-Defined Function (UDF), a Struct uses the Parameters attribute with precisely the same Function Parameter Qualifiers as a UDF.
-One example would be:
+A Struct uses the Parameters attribute with the same Function Parameter Qualifiers as a User-Defined Function (UDF), for example:

 Struct MyDtype( a : atom ; b : Text [I] ; c: Number[J] )

-This data type has three members -- a, b, and c.
-The a field can have any atomic data type, the b member must be text and is allowed to have the index I, and the c member must be a numeric and is allowed to have index J.
+This Struct has three members -- a with any atomic data type, b, which is text and may be an array of texts with index I, and c, which must be a number and may have index J.

 The default Definition of a Struct is Self.
-Sometimes it makes sense to include a more specialized definition -- see #Constructor customization below.
+Sometimes you may specify a more specialized definition -- see #Constructor customization below.

 Instantiating a value

-To create an instance of a Struct (an atomic value), you simply call the name of your struct as if it were a function from within an expression.
+To create an instance of a Struct, you simply call the name of your struct as if it were a function from within an expression.
 In the previous example, that might be:

 MyDtype( Category, Category_aliases, Category_IDs )